-Fitting a Fieldbus Barrier module (refer to Figure 5.1)
+5.2.2.2 Fitting a Fieldbus Barrier module (refer to Figure 5.1)

-Note: Before fitting a 9377-FB Fieldbus Barrier module check the connection pins on its underside to ensure that they have not been bent or damaged in any way.
+Note: Before fitting a 9377-FB-R Fieldbus Barrier module check the connection pins on its underside to ensure that they have not been bent or damaged in any way.
+Do not use, or attempt to repair, a barrier module that has any of its pins bent or damaged, because this might affect its safety and will invalidate the certification.

-- a) Engage the locating guides of the 9377-FB Fieldbus Barrier module into the sockets provided on the carrier and push the module fully into place. - b) Tighten the captive fixing screws on each side and at the top of the module (to a recommended torque of 0.9Nm) to secure it.
+- a) Engage the locating guides (A) of the 9377-FB-R Fieldbus Barrier module into the sockets provided on the carrier and push the module fully into place. - b) Tighten the three captive fixing screws (C & D) to a recommended torque of 0.9Nm to secure it.